 Credit card debt is an unsecured debt since it has no collateral.
 When a person dies, state laws normally prioritize the payment of secured loan debts first.
+The debt collectors are also follow their rules, and this is a good idea to know your rights.
 And that means settling mortgage servicers and auto loan lenders first before anyone else.

 Even if the deceased’s estate will be put toward credit card debt, that’s up to the state probate court to decide.